The State of Travel Healthcare

 The National Institute of Occupational Safety and Health says healthcare workers are more likely to have mental health issues.

-Nurses work long hours with irregular shifts.
+Providers work long hours with irregular shifts.
 As medical professionals, they undergo emotional and physical labor and face exposure to suffering and death.
 These work conditions can result in higher rates of mental health issues.

 Enhanced training